Services and Resources

 - To actively represent the needs of older adults and develop new answers to their concerns.

-Aging Partners First Service desk is the starting point for obtaining information, determining alternatives and arranging services or referrals for those age 60+ and their families in an eight-county area.
+Aging Partners First Service desk is the starting point for obtaining information, determining alternatives and arranging services or referrals for those age 60 and over and their families in an eight-county area.
 The counselor's basic function is to connect people with resources in the community, provide information about a broad range of community services and state or federal programs that they may not be aware of.

 The First Service desk is primarily staffed by information specialists who advocate in assisting with sorting out questions and concerns regarding the best care options and open the way for service delivery.
 Call for help regarding: